Two Syrians indicted in hacks that targeted White House, news organizations and NGOs

 Other targets included the Washington Post, the AP, CNN and the satirical site The Onion.

-The indictment came the same day a jury in a different federal court case in Virginia found Ruslan Bondars, a Russian national who was extradited from Latvia, guilty of crimes related to running a business that helped hackers evade antivirus software.
+The indictment came the same day a jury in a different federal court case in Virginia found Ruslan Bondars, who was extradited from Latvia, guilty of crimes related to running a business that helped hackers evade antivirus software.

 'Hello, humans': Google's Duplex could make Assistant the most lifelike AI yet.